mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 Some additional items will need to be purchased separately from the Starter Kit to make the logger fully operational:

-### Real-time Clock (RTC) Battery
+### Real-time Clock Battery

-The Real-time clock battery is a small 3 volt button cell battery (like a watch battery) that helps the Mayfly retain the data and time when external power (Li-Po battery or USB) has been removed from the board.
+The Real-time clock (RTC) battery is a small 3 volt button cell battery (like a watch battery) that helps the Mayfly retain the data and time when external power (Li-Po battery or USB) has been removed from the board.
 They are very common and can be purchased from many retailers (Amazon, grocery stores, big box stores).

+/images/battery_cr1220.jpg

 Install the CR1220 battery for the real-time clock on your Mayfly board.
 Make sure that the orientation of the polarity (+ and -) is correct.